PolybrainAI/polybrain-site/README.md

 ![alt text](screenshot.png)

-Polybrain is an AI Powered CAD tool designed to work seamlessly with OnShape, enabling users to create 3D models.
-This repository specifically contains the React code for the Polybrain account configuration website.
-The website can be accessed at [polybrain.xyz](https://polybrain.xyz).
+Polybrain is an AI assistant for OnShape.
+To use Polybrain, users must first setup an account; that is site.
+Other miscelanious blogs and legal documents are stored here as well.
+This website can be accessed at [polybrain.xyz](https://polybrain.xyz).

 ## Features

+On this site,

 - Users can add their OnShape Developer tokens (Access token and Secret token) and their OpenAI token to their Polybrain account.
-- These tokens are used by the Polybrain server to communicate with OnShape and OpenAI.
+- Visitors can view supporting documents, make donations, and view legal agreements.

 ## Installation